-The scheme is financially viable and the financial parameters viz; Cash flow, IRR BCR are given in Annexure - III.
+The details of the financial viability viz; Cash flow , IRR BCR are given in Annexure E- III.

-8. Repayment
+9. Repayment

-Repayment of bank loan is possible in 8 years with 1 year moratorium.(Annexure IV)
+Repayment of bank loan is possible in 8 years in equated annual insatments with a moratorium on repayment of principal for the first year .
+A tentative repayment schedule is given in Annexure E -IV

-9. Margin Money / Rate of interest / security
+10. Rate of interest